tum-ens/urbs/doc/mathdoc.rst

 	* The first product calculates the required annual fix expenses to keep the storage content capacity of a given storage tuple maintained.
 This is calculated by the product of the variable total storage size ( :math:`\kappa_{vs}^\text{c}`, ``cap_sto_c``) and the parameter annual storage size fixed costs ( :math:`k_{vs}^\text{c,fix}`, ``m.storage.loc[s]['fix-cost-c']``).
 	* The second product calculates the required annual fix expenses to keep the power output capacity of a given storage tuple maintained.
 This is calculated by the product of the variable total storage power ( :math:`\kappa_{vs}^\text{p}`, ``cap_sto_p``) and the parameter annual storage power fixed costs (:math:`k_{vs}^\text{p,fix}`, ``m.storage.loc[s]['fix-cost-p']``).

    These two products for a given storage tuple are than added up.
-The calculation of fix costs for a storage tuple is than repeated for every single storage tuple and summed up to calculate the total fix costs for storage technologies.
+The calculation of fix costs for a storage tuple is then repeated for every single storage tuple and summed up to calculate the total fix costs for storage technologies.
 In mathematical notation this summand is expressed as:

 .. math:: \sum_{\substack{v \in V\\ s \in S}} (\kappa_{vs}^\text{c} k_{vs}^\text{c,fix} + \kappa_{vs}^\text{p} k_{vs}^\text{p,fix})